Notary Public Guide

 Ohio Notary Public Guide 2026

-A complete walkthrough of everything involved in getting your Ohio Notary Public commission — from the mandatory 3-hour education course to submitting your application and taking your oath of office.
-Ohio replaced the traditional proctored exam with a state-approved education requirement in 2019, making the process more streamlined than many other states.
+A complete walkthrough of everything involved in getting your Ohio Notary Public commission — from the BCI records check and mandatory 3-hour education course through the authorized-provider test, online application, and oath of office.
+Follow the Ohio notary application and requirements checklist for the complete sequence.
 Ready to start preparing?
 Try FREE Ohio notary practice questions.

 Role of a Notary Public